cybertraining-dsc/su21-reu-377/project/index.md

 ---
 date: 2021-06-16
-title: "Project: Pros and Cons of Artificial Intelligence for Breast Cancer Detection in Women"
+title: "Project: Analyzing the Advantages and Disadvantages of Artificial Intelligence for Breast Cancer Detection in Women"
 linkTitle: "377"
 tags: ["project", "reu", "breast cancer", "AI", "diagnosis detection", "women", "early detection", "advantages", disadvantages"]
 description: "Breast Cancer is one of the most dangerous type of disease that affects many women.
 For detecting Breast Cancer, machine learning techniques are applied to improve the accuracy of diagnosis."